 Find a Doctor

 Dr. Prigatano’s expertise includes the neuropsychological assessment and rehabilitation of adults and children.
-He is a fellow of the American Psychological Association as well as a fellow and past president of the National Academy of Neuropsychology.
+He is a fellow of the American Psychological Association as well as a fellow and past President of the National Academy of Neuropsychology.

 Dr. Prigatano’s research studies include the process and outcome of neuropsychological rehabilitation, the role of cognitive and emotional changes in arriving at a neuropsychological diagnosis, and the study of impaired awareness, both as reflected in the phenomenon of anosognosia as well as denial of illness.
 He has spent additional time developing the BNI Screen for Higher Cerebral Functioning, which is a screening test developed at Barrow Neurological Institute, now translated into eight languages and used internationally.